Shiyun00/clust-omics/README.md

-# clust-omics
+# STATS 3DA3 Assignment 6
-Assignment 6 for STATS 3DA3 01
+This is the repository for assignment 6.